dkoguciuk/ensemble_learning_for_point_clouds/README.md

 # Point cloud ensemble

-Point cloud ensemble is an examination of an impact of ensemble learning methods on 3D point cloud classification.
+Here one can find code snippets used in the paper: **3D Object Recognition with Ensemble Learning—A Study of Point Cloud-Based Deep Learning Models** [springer](https://link.springer.com/chapter/10.1007/978-3-030-33723-0_9), [arxiv](https://arxiv.org/abs/1904.08159)

 We focus on the direct point cloud processing because such architectures can be adapted to the analysis of different kinds of sets.
 Seven architectures are used:
 - DeepSets [1]
 - PointNet [2]
 - PointNet++ [3]